NishiAma/Mable-Bank/README.md

 ### spec

 This is the folder for all specs.
-Specs are added for modals and bank.
+Specs are added for models and bank.

 ### main file

 `main.rb` is where this simple banking app is running.
-It includes the implemented steps needed to read from input files, process and export to output file.

 ## How to setup